-Maple Leaf 2013 Oil & Gas Income Limited Partnership (the "Partnership") was formed on August 27, 2013 as a limited partnership under the laws of the Province of British Columbia.
-The principal purpose of the Partnership is to provide limited partners with a tax-assisted investment in the exploration, development and production of oil and natural gas by acquiring currently producing assets and/or entering into investment agreements with established Oil and Gas Companies.
-There has been no activity in the Partnership between its formation on August 27, 2013 and ●, 2013 except for the issuance of one initial Limited Partner Unit and a capital contribution by the General Partner.
+Maple Leaf 2014 Oil & Gas Royalties/Flow-Through Limited Partnership (the "Partnership") was formed on September 15, 2014 as a limited partnership under the laws of the Province of British Columbia.
+The Partnership consists of three classes of limited partnership units, the National CEE FT Class units ("National FT Class Units") and the Québec CEE FT Class units ("Québec FT Class Units"), each of which is a separate non-redeemable investment fund for securities laws purposes with its own investment portfolio and investment objectives, and the Oil & Gas Royalty Income CDE/COGPE class ("Oil & Gas Royalty Income Class"), which invests primarily in oil & gas assets.
+The principal purpose of the Oil & Gas Royalty Income Class is to provide limited partners with a tax-assisted investment in the exploration, development and production of oil and natural gas by acquiring currently producing assets and/or entering into investment agreements with established Oil and Gas Companies.

+The General Partner of the Partnership is Maple Leaf 2014 Oil & Gas Royalties/Flow-Through Management Corp. (the General Partner).
+The address of the registered office is 1200 Waterfront Centre, 200 Burrard St., Vancouver BC V7X 1T2.
+There has been no activity in the Partnership between its formation on September 15, 2014 and •, 2014 except for the issuance of one initial limited partner unit of each Class and a capital contribution by the General Partner.
 Accordingly, no statement of operations or cash flows for the period has been presented.